How do I use Call Logs?Follow

 - Hang Up Source: This indicates whether the call was ended by the called party, calling party, or Bandwidth.

-- Attestation Level: This indicates the attestation level set by the originating service provider.
+- Attestation Level: The attestation level set by the originating service provider.
 For more information on STIR/SHAKEN, see our support article.

-- Call Type: This is the type of voice product associated with this call.
+- Call Type: The type of voice product associated with this call.

-- Cost: This is the estimated cost for the call.
+- Cost: The estimated cost for the call.

 There are two primary sources of the hang up: